saenyakorn/paradis-bot/README.md

 ## Available Commands for Voice Channel

-- [x] `/channel voice setup <channel-name> <category-name>?` - Setup a voice channel.
+- [ ] `/channel voice-setup <channel-name> <category>?` - Setup a voice channel.
 When the user enter this voice channel, the bot will create another temporary voice channel and move the user into the new channel.
 The bot will delete the channel when the all users leave the temporary channel

-### Notification Management
+## Notification Management

 - [ ] `/noti list` - List all notification setting for every channel you are in
-- [ ] `/noti set <channel> <notification>` - Set the notification for the given channel
+- [ ] `/noti set <notification> <channel>?` - Set the notification for the current or given channel
-- [ ] `/noti pause <date|time>` - Pause the notification util the given time, users will not receive any notification during the pause time
+- [ ] `/noti pause <date|time> <channel>?` - Pause the notification util the given time, users will not receive any notification during the time

-# Plan

-TODO